Latest

 When asked if people with mental health problems could fully recover, 59% of people agreed, down from 67% in 2019.
 In addition, only 60% agreed to knowing how to give advice to a friend to get professional help – down from 66%.

-Educate yourself and others
+Educate Yourself and Others

-Encourage advocacy
+Encourage Advocacy

 Many of us experience poor mental health at some point, and some may have a chronic condition which requires additional support.
 Whether you’re in a leadership position or not, by advocating for those who need support, you can destigmatise mental illness around you.
 This can be as simple as calling out poor behaviour in a calm and professional way when it arises in conversations.

-Get an employee assistance programme (EAP)
+Get an Employee Assistance Programme (EAP)

 Related article: How does an EAP work?

-Employee Assistance Programme
+How an Employee Assistance Programme can help

-The Health Assured Employee Assistance Programme (EAP) has helped millions of people across the UK with their mental health both in and out of work.
-With trained, fully qualified and BACP or NCPS accredited counsellors, employees can receive support with their mental health 24/7, 365 days a year.
+HA | Wisdom Wellbeing's Employee Assistance Programme (EAP) has helped millions of people across the UK with their mental health both in and out of work.
+With trained, fully qualified and BACP or NCPS accredited counsellors, individuals can receive support with their mental health 24/7, 365 days a year.

 Our counsellors can help tackle time management issues, improve work-life balance, and provide both short and long-term treatment plans.
-Everyone’s struggles are different, which is why all patients are proposed a treatment plan on a case-by-case basis.
+Everyone’s struggles are different, which is why all clients are proposed a treatment plan on a case-by-case basis.

 Want to provide mental health support in your organisation?
 Contact us to find out more about how we can support your staff’s mental health and wellbeing.